Martinius Stenshorne: 2024

 Stenshorne partook in the 2023 Formula 3 post-season testing sessions with Hitech Pulse-Eight, setting the fastest time in the afternoon in Jerez.
 Before the end of 2023, Hitech announced Stenshorne as their driver for the 2024 Formula 3 campaign.
 He did not score points during the first round in Bahrain, but impressed in the sprint race by charging to 11th from 22nd.
 Qualifying 11th for Melbourne, he earned his breakthrough in the sprint having started second.
 After a hard-fought battle with Laurens van Hoepen for the lead, he succeeded in the battle and emerged for his first F3 victory of the season.
 Unfortunately, a puncture while battling derailed his chances of scoring points in the feature race.
 He returned to the points in Barcelona with fourth place during the sprint, but was unlucky to suffer a puncture on the last lap from battling Van Hoepen for seventh.

-Starting on reverse pole for the sprint race in Austria, he dropped to third on the opening lap, but an error from Christian Mansell towards the end of the race lifted Stenshorne to second place.
+Starting on reverse pole for the sprint race in Austria, Stenshorne dropped to third on the opening lap, but an error from Christian Mansell towards the end of the race lifted Stenshorne to second place.
 He was suspended from taking part in Round 7 at Silverstone after breaching Article 10.4 of the series' sporting regulations by taking part in another Championship without prior approval from the promoter or FIA in writing.
 He rounded out the season in Monza with a double points finish with tenth and fifth place.
 Stenshorne ended the season 18th in the drivers' standings with 38 points, amassing one win and two podiums.